dfederlein/ansible-tower-demo/README.md

 3. This demo is specifically tied to a repository for the playbooks Tower will run against the remote hosts: https://github.com/dfederlein/ansible-demos To change this edit roles/tower/files/tower_project.json and roles/tower/files/tower_job_template.json

 4. You will have to supply an enterprise license to configure LDAP authentication.
 Place your license file in roles/tower/files/tower_license.json and make sure you have added "eula_accepted": "True" as the last line in the json blob.
 Also be sure to define "ldaplicense: True" in the vars section of site.yml.
+You will also need to uncomment the LDAP VM in the first VM cluster stanza in the VagrantFile before issuing the vagrant up command.

 Host Machine Requirements: